 Scott Wollschleger (b.
 1980) is a composer who grew up in Erie, Pennsylvania and now lives in Brooklyn, New York.
 His music has been highly praised for its arresting timbres and conceptual originality.
 Wollschleger “has become a formidable, individual presence” in the contemporary musical landscape (The Rest Is Noise, Alex Ross), and his most recent piano work was praised as a “small masterpiece” (The New York Times, Seth Colter Walls).
-His distinct musical language explores themes of art in dystopia, the conceptualization of silence, synesthesia, and creative repetition in form.
-His music has been described as “apocalyptic”, “distinctive and magnetic” and possessing a “hushed, cryptic beauty” (The New Yorker, Alex Ross) and as “evocative” and “kaleidoscopic” (The New York Times).
-Much of Mr. Wollschleger’s music features a sense of “timeless lyricism”, something that influential avant-garde jazz pianist and blogger Ethan Iverson described as “the highlight of the disc” in his enthusiastic review of Mr. Wollschleger’s Brontal No. 3, on Barbary Coast, a 2014 New Focus Records release.
+His distinct musical language explores themes of art in dystopia, the conceptualization of silence, synesthesia, and creative repetition in form; a musical blend that jazz pianist and blogger Ethan Iverson describes as “Morton Feldman meets Thelonious Monk meets H.P.
+Lovecraft.”

-Upcoming and recent projects include commissions from, Adam Tendler, The String Orchestra of Brooklyn, Bearthoven, William Lang, Anne Lanzilotti, Du.0, loadbang and Third Angle Music.
+Upcoming and recent projects include commissions from, Adam Tendler, Miranda Cuckson, The String Orchestra of Brooklyn, William Lang and Anne Rainwater, Du.0, loadbang, Michael Jones, and Issac Shieh.
 His debut album, Soft Aberration, was released on New Focus Recordings in 2017 and was named a Notable Recording of 2017 in The New Yorker.
 His second album, American Dream, written for Bearthoven, was released on Cantaloupe Music in 2019.
-His newest album, Dark Days, was released on New Focus Recordings in 2021 and his most recent album, Enfolding, was released on New Focus Recordings in 2022.
+His third album, Dark Days, was released on New Focus Recordings in 2021 and his most recent album, Enfolding, was released on New Focus Recordings in 2022.

 photo by Emily Bookwalter © 2016